opengisch/qfieldcloud-sdk-python/README.md

   --filter TEXT                   Do not upload the whole project, but only
                                   the files which match the glob.
   --exit-on-error / --no-exit-on-error
-                                  If any project file download fails stop downloading the rest.
+                                  If any project file upload fails stop uploading the rest.
 Default: False
 ```

 #### download-files